pcdinis/pcdinis/README.md

 ### Welcome to my Github profile!

 My name is Paulo and I'm a SAP developer.
 I live in Portugal 🇵🇹 and work for one of the best companies ever:
-🟠 @DeployKnowledgeConsulting 🟠
+🟠@DeployKnowledgeConsulting🟠

 On my day to day basis i'm  working on the following languages/technologies:
 * ABAP